 What documents are required for the incorporation of a company in Ireland?

-- a declaration regarding the authorized and issued share capital and consideration paid;
+- a declaration regarding the authorized and issued share capital and a declaration regarding the registered office;

 - a declaration regarding the main business activities and the address where the company will operate.